See below for some FAQs, if there is anything else you would like to know contact us at email@example.com

 How do I get a transponder?

-This has changed for 2019-20.
-Previously we provided them and asked for them back at the end of the year.
 We now use an ACTIVE transponder system, rather than PASSIVE, and it came as a large cost burden to us.
 As a result, you need to ‘rent’ a transponder for the day, or, preferably, BUY a transponder – and own it for what we expect to be 4 years.
 They can be shared (i.e. used by two riders in different events).
 You can ‘book’ one here.

 How do Transponders and Timing work?